 Use the Loop Start to easily secure these individual stitches.
 The only caveat is that it works only when using an even number of strands.
 The diagram below assumes your chart calls for two strands.

-9. Turn your fabric over.
-Thread the needle horizontally underneath the loop and the vertical stitch to bury the end.
+Turn your fabric over and thread the needle horizontally underneath the loop and the vertical stitch.

 If a project will be handled or laundered, I take this extra step.
 Continue to loop your floss around and thread it under the stitches vertically.
-Then clip the floss and Fray Block it there.
+Clip the floss and Fray Block it there.